D-artisan/cdond-c3-projectstarter/README.md

 - A text file named `urls.txt` including:
   1. Public Url to GitHub repository (not private) [URL01] [https://github.com/D-artisan/cdond-c3-projectstarter/tree/udapeople-1]
-  1. Public URL for your S3 Bucket (aka, your green candidate front-end) [URL02] [http://udapeople-394b398.s3-website-us-east-1.amazonaws.com/]
+  1. Public URL for your S3 Bucket (aka, your green candidate front-end) [URL02] [http://udapeople-d5c411a.s3-website-us-east-1.amazonaws.com/#/employees]
   1. Public URL for your CloudFront distribution (aka, your blue production front-end) [URL03] [https://d1o7cdu5rjexdd.cloudfront.net]
-  1. Public URLs to deployed application back-end in EC2 [URL04][ec2-35-153-51-208.compute-1.amazonaws.com]
+  1. Public URLs to deployed application back-end in EC2 [URL04][]
   1. Public URL to your Prometheus Server [URL05]
-- Your screenshots in JPG or PNG format, named using the screenshot number listed in the instructions.
-These screenshots should be included in your code repository in the root folder.
-  1. Job failed because of compile errors.
-[SCREENSHOT01]
-  1. Job failed because of unit tests.
-[SCREENSHOT02]
-  1. Job that failed because of vulnerable packages.
-[SCREENSHOT03]
-  1. An alert from one of your failed builds.
-[SCREENSHOT04]
-  1. Appropriate job failure for infrastructure creation.
-[SCREENSHOT05]
-  1. Appropriate job failure for the smoke test job.
-[SCREENSHOT06]
-  1. Successful rollback after a failed smoke test.
-[SCREENSHOT07]
-  1. Successful promotion job.
-[SCREENSHOT08]
-  1. Successful cleanup job.
-[SCREENSHOT09]

   1. Only deploy on pushed to `master` branch.
 [SCREENSHOT10]
   1. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
 [SCREENSHOT11]
   1. Provide a screenshot of an alert that was sent by Prometheus.
 [SCREENSHOT12]

-- Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.

-Before you submit your project, please check your work against the project rubric.
-If you haven’t satisfied each criterion in the rubric, then revise your work so that you have met all the requirements.

 ### Built With